 A tropical-themed escape for kids who love arcade games, obstacle courses, and in good weather – rides, there are massage chairs for the adults, too.
-Relax and let the little ones run wild.
+You always had a busy schedule.
+Now, it’s time for you to relax and let the little ones run wild.
 This place was built for it.

 Pump it Up

 Get your bounce on with Pump It Up of Chicago.
 This prime party spot has open play divided by ages, and you can also join in on special family days.
 The operating hours, since the site also caters to birthdays and private parties.
 There’s a 20-foot climbing wall, bounce play structures, and more to enjoy here.

 Purple Monkey Playroom

 Ideal for under 5s, the Purple Monkey Playroom captures the sweetest side of childhood, but also lets your kids cut loose.
 A great stop for drop-in play, you can also schedule a birthday party or baby shower here.
 Remember that drop-in play hours are limited by their birthday party schedule.

 Looking for a mechanical bull?
 Ok, not everyone is – but in case you are, Party Time Palace has one.
 And more than 20,000 square feet of indoor fun for preteens-adults.
 Laser tag, mini-golf, you name it, you’ll find it here.
 It’s a great place to spend a rainy or snowy day, and there’s no way you’ll leave bored.
 There’s also a special area for the littler kids in your bunch.

 This place is a bouncy castle lover’s dream.
 Filled to the brim with inflatable play structures, open play at Jump ‘N Jam Playland is a workout for kids and a relaxing break for parents.
 Open play is offered Wednesday through Saturday.